EcoSavers6/CodersCup_TechnoDamanhour_EcoSavers/README.md

 Eco Earth is protecting his house in level one, his city in level two ; all the universe in level three.

+How to compile the game: install the apk file in your mobile